Where is Brian McBride now?

 Returning to the United States in 2012, McBride worked a pundit and match analyst for Fox Sports until December 2014 before moving to network rival ESPN FC.

-In July 2017, McBride was appointed head coach of the MLS Homegrown Team which participate in the annual MLS Homegrown Game which showcases the young talent within the MLS League’s youth development system.
+In July 2017, he was appointed head coach of the MLS Homegrown Team which participate in an annual game which showcases the young talent within the MLS League’s youth development system.

 In January 2020 he was named general manager of the US Men’s National Team (USMNT) where his responsibilities include the development and management of the player pool and also to manage the relationships with clubs.